Jakeler/Jakeler.github.io/_posts/2019-08-27-nas-performance-sshfs-nfs-smb.md

 ### SMB3
 Relevant package/version: Samba 4.10.6

-The setups is mostly done with installing, creating the user DB, adding a share to `smb.conf` and starting the smb service.
+The setup is mostly done with installing, creating the user DB, adding a share to `smb.conf` and starting the smb service.
 Encryption is disabled by default, for the encrypted test i set
 `smb encrypt = required` on the server globally.
 It uses AES128-CCM then (visible in `smbstatus`).